pebencze/42Philosophers/README.md

 ## Rules and Requirements

-    Philosophers can eat, think, or sleep.
+Philosophers can eat, think, or sleep. <br/>
-    While eating, philosophers hold two forks, one in each hand.
+While eating, philosophers hold two forks, one in each hand.<br/>
-    Philosophers put their forks back on the table after eating and then sleep.
+Philosophers put their forks back on the table after eating and then sleep.<br/>
-    Philosophers start thinking after sleeping.
+Philosophers start thinking after sleeping.<br/>
-    The simulation stops when a philosopher dies of starvation.
+The simulation stops when a philosopher dies of starvation.<br/>
-    Philosophers do not communicate with each other.
+Philosophers do not communicate with each other.<br/>
-    Philosophers do not know if another philosopher is about to die.
+Philosophers do not know if another philosopher is about to die.<br/>
-    Philosophers should avoid dying at all costs.
+Philosophers should avoid dying at all costs.<br/>

 ## Concurrency and Safety

-    Each philosopher is represented by a thread.
+Each philosopher is represented by a thread.<br/>
-    Forks are shared resources protected by mutexes to prevent data races.
+Forks are shared resources protected by mutexes to prevent data races.<br/>
-    Global variables are forbidden.
+Global variables are forbidden.<br/>

 ## Program Arguments

-    number_of_philosophers: The number of philosophers and forks. time_to_die (ms): Time after which a philosopher dies if they haven't eaten. time_to_eat (ms): Time a philosopher spends eating. time_to_sleep (ms): Time a philosopher spends sleeping. number_of_times_each_philosopher_must_eat (optional): If specified, the simulation stops after each philosopher has eaten this many times.
-If not specified, the simulation stops when a philosopher dies.
+number_of_philosophers: The number of philosophers and forks.<br/>
+time_to_die (ms): Time after which a philosopher dies if they haven't eaten.<br/>
+time_to_eat (ms): Time a philosopher spends eating.<br/>
+time_to_sleep (ms): Time a philosopher spends sleeping.<br/>
+number_of_times_each_philosopher_must_eat (optional): If specified, the simulation stops after each philosopher has eaten this many times.
+If not specified, the simulation stops when a philosopher dies.<br/>

 ## State Logging